 13. Form a study group.

-If you find yourself struggling to study on your own, you could always join a study group or form one.
+If you find yourself struggling to study on your own, you could always join a study group or form one yourself.
 Study groups are an excellent source of support and a great way to form connections with your classmates.
 This isn’t for everyone.
-I preferred to study on my own.
+Personally, I preferred to study on my own but some of my classmates had great results from studying together in a group.
 Do whatever works best for you.

 14. Cramming is okay.. sometimes.

 I may receive some criticism for this one, but sometimes in school, you’re just going to have to cram for a test the night before.
-I know in my program, we had multiple tests every week; along with
+That’s just part of it.
+I know in my program, we had multiple tests every week, along with

 So yeah, sometimes you just have to cram the night before.
 This isn’t a good long-term strategy to retain the information, but sometimes you just gotta do what you gotta do.